fdslrm/EBLUP-NE/README.md

 This work was supported by the Slovak Research and Development Agency under the contract No. APVV-17-0568, the Scientific Grant Agency of the Slovak Republic (VEGA), VEGA grant No.1/0311/18 and the Internal Research Grant System of Faculty of Science, P.J. Šafárik  University in Košice (VVGS PF UPJŠ) &mdash; project VVGS-PF-2018-792.

+## Further applications
+The developed algorithms and open science digital tools were embedded and became a starting point for computational, simulation and theoretical reseach in our current projects supported by the Slovak Research and Development Agency under the Contract no. APVV-21-0216 and APVV-21-0369.